 8. Pay special attention to the dual overhead cams: one for the valves and injectors and the other for the Jake Brakes.

 9. Overall, strictly follow the service manual.
 Stick to OEM specifications and tolerances as this engine is a very precise piece of equipment and has little room for error.
-From the staff at Blake’s Remanufacturing Services, LLC, Denver, CO
+From the staff at Capital Reman Exchange in Denver.

 Street Smarts Sidebar